Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 Long runs expose friction quickly.
 Inner thigh seam placement, gusset coverage, waistband join bulk, and the way pocket seams transition into body seams all matter more than they do in casual leggings.

-A gusset should not be treated as optional in true running development.
 It helps motion, spreads stress more intelligently, and reduces the chance that the crotch seam becomes a weak point.

 Pocket seam transitions also need more attention than many teams give them.
 A structurally stable pocket with a scratchy or bulky edge still creates complaints.